Practice questions

 pool-figure

-Given, the area of the pool is 1200 ft2; and the length of the pool is 300 ft.
-From these we can find the breadth of of the pool:
+We are given that the area of the pool is 1200 ft2 and the length of the pool is 30 ft.
+From these, we can find the breadth of the pool:

 $\textup{breadth}=\dfrac{\textup{Area}}{\textup{length}}=\dfrac{1200}{30}=40$ ft.

-Let $x$ is the width of the walkway that we need to find.
+Let $x$ be the width of the walkway, which we need to find.

 From the figure, the area of the walkway